dotnet/upgrade-assistant/CONTRIBUTING.md

 To disable validation for a specific project, set `ValidateLayerDiagram=false`.
 This is done currently for tests as they are not in the diagram.

+Steps to add new project for validation :

+ - Add the new project as a reference to the DependencyValidation Project
+ - Open Class View Window from Architecture Menu
+ - Open the UpgradeAssistant.layerdiagram
+ - Drag and Drop the new project from Class View to the correct area of the Dependency Diagram.

+>Do not ignore the Missing Workloads Installation popup.
+If you did, check that your VS install has the .NET desktop development workload and the optional Architecture and Analysis Tools component.
+Look at the documentation for [Dependency Diagrams](https://docs.microsoft.com/en-us/visualstudio/modeling/layer-diagrams-guidelines?view=vs-2019#what-is-a-dependency-diagram)

 ### Resources to help you get started
 Here are some resources to help you get started on how to contribute code or new content.
 * Look at the [Contributor documentation](/README.md) to get started on building the source code on your own.